Property Red Flags to Watch for When Buying a House

 - Budget for replacements in your long-term costs.
 No system lasts forever, and the older the home, the sooner you'll need to plan for it.

-A system near the end of its lifespan isn't a reason to walk away, but it is a reason to negotiate.
-Use it to reduce the purchase price or ask the seller to replace it before transfer.
+A system near the end of its life isn't a reason to walk away, but it is a reason to negotiate.
+Use it to bring the price down or to ask the seller to replace it before transfer, and factor the eventual cost into your budget as one of the hidden costs of buying that catch new owners off guard.

 Closing Reflection